ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 -	Between the container and the virtual machine aspects of the implementation.

-The application modernization platform has been designed with the following components to achieve this goal.
+The application modernization platform is designed with the following components to achieve this goal.

 Figure 3.
 Public network access
 ![Public network access](vcscar-network.svg)

 {{site.data.keyword.cloud_notm}} has two networks.
-The public network allows servers to be reached from the Internet and the private network allows servers to communicate with each other over a high-speed backbone in all {{site.data.keyword.CloudDataCents_notm}}.
+The public network allows servers to be reached from the internet and the private network allows servers to communicate with each other over a high-speed backbone in all {{site.data.keyword.CloudDataCents_notm}}.

 The Virtual Routing Appliance (VRA) allows customers to route private